jerabaul29/jerabaul29.github.io/_posts/2021-01-17-MateBookXPro-Ubuntu.md

 categories: jekyll update
 ---

 I recently changed my main private PC.
-I am usually a Lenovo Thinkpad fanboy, but my local store had some really good sales on the MateBook Pro X 2020 (with core i7-10510U, 16GB RAM, and 1Tb SSD), so I decided to go for it.
+I am usually a Lenovo Thinkpad fanboy, but my local store had some really good sales on the MateBook Pro X (MBX) 2020 (with core i7-10510U, 16GB RAM, and 1Tb SSD), so I decided to go for it.
 I use exclusively Ubuntu LTS (so 20.04 at the time of writing this), and I must say that this is the best laptop I have ever owned, and that the Ubuntu experience on it is perfect, including some nice features like battery charge thresholds.

 I did not find much "field reports" for this laptop, so I report my experiences setting up Ubuntu 20.04 here!